 Every year, Citylife sends a team to Addis Ababa, Ethiopia to partner with Ethiopia ACT (originally AIDS Care and Treatment).
 When the project was founded in 2002, ACT’s goal was to find and care for the sickest and poorest AIDS sufferers in the capital city of Addis Ababa.
 Today, ACT continues to reach the urban poor who suffer from HIV/AIDS and other diseases like cervical cancer and tuberculosis.

-If you are a medical professional, you will be able to see beneficiaries each day and diagnose various health issues.
-The project does not regularly hold a medical clinic, but only when medical teams are sent from the US.
+If you are a medical professional, you will be able to see beneficiaries/patients each day and diagnose various health issues.
+The project does not regularly hold medical clinics, but only when medical teams are sent from the US.
 This is a tangible way to utilize your skills to care for those in need.
 Whether you are a medical resident, nurse practitioner, resident nurse, medical doctor, specialist, any medical professional is welcome to be a part of the team.
 The long-term missionaries have expressed that medical clinics have proven to be one of the most significant ways that their ministry is able to build credibility, trust, and relationships with the communities they are desiring to minister to.

 Since the ACT project prioritizes their care of families, they provide daily youth programs for the children of the beneficiaries.
 The after-school programs mainly consist of tutoring and homework help.
 There may be opportunities to provide youth counseling for at-risk youth in the program.